ultralytics/ultralytics/docs/python.md

-This is the simplest way of simply using YOLOv8 models in a python environment.
+This is the simplest way of simply using YOLOv8 models in a Python environment.
 It can be imported from the `ultralytics` module.

 !!! example "Train"